Pavillon de Flore: 17th century

 The Pavillon de Flore was part of a larger plan, known as the "Grand Design" (grand dessein) and devised during the reign of King Henry IV, to connect the Louvre Palace and Tuileries Palace.
-The Grande Galerie was built from 1595, starting at the riverside end of the pre-existing Petite Galerie which ran south from the Palais du Louvre to the Seine, for half a kilometer along the Seine until it reached the Tuileries.
+The Grande Galerie was built from 1595, starting at the riverside end of the pre-existing Petite Galerie which ran south from the Louvre Palace to the Seine, for half a kilometer along the Seine until it reached the Tuileries.
 The Pavillon de Flore, known at the time as the gros pavillon de la rivière or pavillon du bout de la galerie, marked the endpoint of the new wing and its connection with the Tuileries.
 The cornerstone of the pavilion was laid in 1607, and its exterior structure was nearly completed by October 1608.
 Its design has traditionally been assigned to Jacques Androuet II du Cerceau, who is also thought to have designed the adjacent western section of the Grande Galerie.
-The Palais des Tuileries was duly extended south from its Pavillon Bullant to connect with the Pavillon de Flore, via the Petite Galerie des Tuileries.
+The Tuileries Palace was duly extended south from its Pavillon Bullant to connect with the Pavillon de Flore, via the Petite Galerie des Tuileries.
 Further work on the Grand Design was abandoned following the assassination of Henry IV in 1610.
 By that time, the building of the Grande Galerie, the Gros Pavillon de la Rivière, and the Petite Galerie des Tuileries had been substantially completed.

 King Louis XIV organized yearly ballets, and in early 1669 insisted on a particularly magnificent one to be held in the Pavillon's Grand Salon.
 The seasons-themed spectacle, titled Ballet de Flore, was a joint creation of scenic designer Carlo Vigarani, costume designer Henri de Gissey, libretto author Isaac de Benserade, and music composer Jean-Baptiste Lully.
-It was first danced on 13 February 1669, with the king himself taking a dancing role, with repeat representations in the following weeks.
+It was first danced on 13 February 1669, with the King himself taking a dancing role, with repeat representations in the following weeks.
 The memory of that Flore Ballet show appears to have lingered in the building's name, even though the earliest known written mention is in 1726.
 A similar lingering memory, of Louis XIV's great carrousel show of 1662, remains in the name of the Place du Carrousel, which first appears in written sources in 1714.